How do I find people for research?

 A nationally representative sample will match the UK census in terms of age, location, gender, ethnicity – and any other variables that are important for you.

-You might also need to include a group of people who favour your competitors’ products over your own – to find out what they like about your competitors and how you might be able to entice them away.
-Again this is a difficult group of participants to find within your audience because they are likely to be more distant from you.
+Eg. you might also need to include a group of people who favour your competitors’ products over your own.
+This might be so you can find out what they like about your competitors and how you might be able to entice them away.
+Again this is potentially a difficult group of participants to find within your own audience.

 So, looking at proximity and budget, this breaks down into 4 routes to find participants.